-Nankhatai are Indian style cookies made with flour, ghee, sugar and cardamom powder.
-I have used whole wheat flour for this nankhatai recipe which is a healthier version.
+Nankhatai are Indian style cookies made from flour, ghee, sugar and cardamom powder.
+I used whole wheat flour for this nankhatai recipe which is a healthier version.

 - 1 cup whole wheat flour

 - 1 tbsp rice flour